On this page...

 Requirements for Participation

 An applicant will be required to meet with a member of the staff for an eligible certificate program offered by the community college receiving the application.
-The staff member shall discuss the relevant industry, any applicable occupational research, and any applicable training relating to the eligible certificate program.
+The staff member shall discuss the relevant industry and any applicable occupational training related to the eligible certificate program.
 The discussion shall include an evaluation of the applicant's capabilities, needs, family situation, work history, educational background, attitude and motivation, employment skills, vocational potential, and employment barriers.
 The discussion shall also include potential start dates, support needs, and other requirements for an eligible certificate program.

 A participant in an eligible certificate program who receives tuition assistance will be required to do all of the following:

-- Meet with staff members for the certificate program to develop a job search plan
+- Meet with staff members for the certificate program to develop a career pathway plan.